Melky-Phoe/StateSmurf/SmurfEvaluator/README.md

 [YYYY-MM-DD hh:mm:ss.ms] [appName] [debug] [TransitionSmurf] Going to state <state>
 ```

+If circuit is found.
+Time of first transition of circuit is logged.
-If circuit is found, SmurfEvaluator is comparing only states in circuit, not circuit number.
-The number serves only for debugging:
+SmurfEvaluator is comparing only states in circuit, not circuit number N. The number serves only for debugging:
 ```log
 [YYYY-MM-DD hh:mm:ss.ms] In circuit N: [<list of states in circuit>]
 ```